Chicago: Sports

-The city has two Major League Baseball (MLB) teams: the Chicago Cubs of the National League play in Wrigley Field on the North Side; and the Chicago White Sox of the American League play in Guaranteed Rate Field on the South Side.
-Chicago is the only city that has had more than one MLB franchise every year since the AL began in 1901 (New York hosted only one between 1958 and early 1962).
-The two teams have faced each other in a World Series only once: in 1906, when the White Sox, known as the "Hitless Wonders," defeated the Cubs, 4–2.
+The city has two Major League Baseball (MLB) teams: the Chicago Cubs of the National League play in Wrigley Field on the North Side; and the Chicago White Sox of the American League play in Rate Field on the South Side.
+The two teams have faced each other in a World Series only once, in 1906.

-The Cubs are the oldest Major League Baseball team to have never changed their city; they have played in Chicago since 1871, and continuously so since 1874 due to the Great Chicago Fire.
-They have played more games and have more wins than any other team in Major League baseball since 1876.
-They have won three World Series titles, including the 2016 World Series, but had the dubious honor of having the two longest droughts in American professional sports: They had not won their sport's title since 1908, and had not participated in a World Series since 1945, both records, until they beat the Cleveland Indians in the 2016 World Series.

-The White Sox have played on the South Side continuously since 1901, with all three of their home fields throughout the years being within blocks of one another.
+The Cubs are the oldest Major League Baseball team to have never changed their city; they have played in Chicago since 1871.
+They had the dubious honor of having the longest championship drought in American professional sports, failing to win a World Series between 1908 and 2016.
+The White Sox have played on the South Side continuously since 1901.
 They have won three World Series titles (1906, 1917, 2005) and six American League pennants, including the first in 1901.
-The Sox are fifth in the American League in all-time wins, and sixth in pennants.